unhcr/koboloadeR/README.md

 The data crunching allows to generated quickly initial reports through a series of semi-automated processes:

-1. Have all the configuration used to generate the reports (details of tabulation and crosstabulation plans, weighting approach) documented within the xlsform allow to track easily all changes to the data and to facilitate ( [koboloadeR::kobo_dico]("reference/kobo_dico.html"))
+1. Have all the configuration used to generate the reports (details of tabulation and crosstabulation plans, weighting approach) documented within the [XlsForm](http://xlsform.org) allows to track easily all changes to the data and to facilitate ( [koboloadeR::kobo_dico]("reference/kobo_dico.html"))

 2. Have a clear and consistent folder structure and naming conventions for all the files coming in and out of the crunching workflow ( [koboloadeR::kobo_projectinit]("reference/kobo_projectinit.html"))